aurora-opensource/au/docs/howto/interop/index.md

 2. _(Optional)_ Create a shim file.

 !!! warning
-    A common theme in this generic guide is that the details for each step will **strongly** depend on the details of the library you're using.
+    In this generic guide, the details for each step will **strongly** depend on the details of the library you're using.
 In each step, we will explain the abstract goals to achieve, and we'll show a concrete example of achieving them with one specific units library.

     We chose the nholthaus library for all our examples because it's very popular, and it illustrates the concepts nicely.
 However, if you're _actually_ using the nholthaus library,